Simultaneous Drawing of Planar Graphs with Right-Angle Crossings and Few Bends: and Drawings with One Bend per Edge

-\begin{theorem} Two cycles on a common set of $n$ vertices admit a \racsim drawing on an integer grid of size $2n \times 2n$ with at most one bend per edge.
-The drawing can be computed in $O(n)$ time. \end{theorem} \begin{pf} Let~$\MC_1=(V,E_1)$ and~$\MC_2=(V,E_2)$ be the two input cycles and let $v \in V$ be an arbitrary vertex.
-We temporarily delete one edge from each of the two cycles incident to vertex $v$; say~$(v,w_1) \in E_1$ from~$\MC_1$ and~$(v,w_2) \in E_2$ from~$\MC_2$ (refer the bold-drawn edges of Figure~\ref{fig:cycles}).
-This results into two paths, say $\MP_1$ and~$\MP_2$, with endpoints $v$ and $w_1$, and, $v$ and $w_2$, respectively.
-We employ the algorithm supporting Lemma~\ref{lem:path} to construct a \racsim drawing of $\MP_1$ and~$\MP_2$ on an integer grid of size $(2n-1) \times (2n-1)$.
-In the resulting drawing, vertex $v$ is placed at the bottom-left corner of the bounding box containing the drawing,~$w_1$ along its right side, and~$w_2$ along its top side.
-By construction, the bottom port of vertex $w_1$ and the left port of vertex $w_2$ are both unoccupied.
-Hence, the edges $(v,w_1)$ and $(v,w_2)$ that form $\MC_1$ and~$\MC_2$ can be drawn with a single bend each at points $(2n-1,0)$ and $(0,2n-1)$, respectively; see Figure~\ref{fig:cycles}.
-Clearly, none of them is involved in crossings, while the total area of the drawing gets larger by a single unit at each dimension. \todo{MB: crossings, since they ``surround the remaining drawing''.
-Therefore, the angles at the crossing points are right.} \end{pf}
+\begin{theorem} Two cycles on a common set of $n$ vertices admit a \racsefe drawing on an integer grid of size $2n \times 2n$ with at most one bend per edge.
+The drawing can be computed in $O(n)$ time. \end{theorem} \begin{proof} Let~$\MC_1=(V,E_1)$ and~$\MC_2=(V,E_2)$ be the given cycles and assume first that $\MC_1$ and $\MC_2$ do not share edges.
+Let $v \in V$ be an arbitrary vertex.
+We temporarily delete one edge~$(v,w_1) \in E_1$ from~$\MC_1$ and one edge~$(v,w_2) \in E_2$ from~$\MC_2$ (refer to the edges $(v_1,v_3)$ and $(v_1,v_6)$ in Figure~\ref{fig:paths+cycles}).
+This results into two paths~$\MP_1=\langle v,\ldots,w_1\rangle$ and~$\MP_2=\langle v,\ldots, w_2\rangle$.
+We use the algorithm of Lemma~\ref{lem:path} to construct a \racsim drawing of~$\MP_1$ and~$\MP_2$ on an integer grid of size $(2n-1) \times (2n-1)$.
+Since~$v$ is the first vertex in both paths, it is placed at the bottom-left corner of the bounding box containing the drawing.
+Since~$w_1$ and~$w_2$ are the last vertices in~$\MP_1$ and~$\MP_2$, respectively,~$w_1$ is placed on the right side, and~$w_2$ on the top of the bounding box.
+By construction, the bottom port of~$w_1$ and the left port of~$w_2$ are both unoccupied.
+Hence, the edges $(v,w_1)$ and $(v,w_2)$ that form $\MC_1$ and~$\MC_2$ can be drawn with a single bend at points $(2n-1,0)$ and $(0,2n-1)$ respectively; see Figure~\ref{fig:paths+cycles}.
+Since both edges are completely outside of the bounding box containing the drawing, neither is involved in crossings.
+The total area of the drawing gets larger by a single unit in each dimension.
+The runtime bound is unaffected.